A Short Guide on Scientific Writing

 For instance: “Iron oxides frequently occur as secondary precipitates” implies that you are stating a commonly known truth or accepted fact (hence present tense), while: “Iron oxides frequently occurred as secondary precipitates” implies that you are talking about your own findings.

-Or: “These results show that …” implies that you are talking about your own work, while “Smith et al. (2003) found that … . “ and the continued use of past tense in subsequent sentences would suggest that you are (continuing) to talk about findings by Smith et al.
+Or: “These results show that …” implies that you are talking about your own work, while “Smith et al. (2003) found that … . “ and the continued use of past tense in subsequent sentences would suggest that you are talking (and continuing to talk in subsequent sentences) about findings by Smith et al.

 For actions that started in the past but are still ongoing use present perfect.
 E.g., “Recently, there has been a strong debate about …” or “This method has been effectively used to demonstrate that …” .